Santa Cruz Community Foundation

 2018 Grant Round

-The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 16 organization serving Santa Cruz County.
-The following organization were awarded funding:
+The Santa Cruz Community Foundation is proud to announce that they have awarded $40,000 in grants to 16 organizations serving Santa Cruz County.
+The following organizations were awarded funding:

 - Border Youth Tennis Exchange

 - Boys & Girls Club of Santa Cruz County, Inc.